ossu/computer-science/FAQ.md

 But those who for whatever reason didn't get all the way through high school math and physics are in luck: you can find the content you need on [Khan Academy](https://www.khanacademy.org/).

 Of course, if you find that the curriculum is missing a pre-requisite for a course that isn't part of a normal high school curriculum, please let us know!

+### Why is the Firebase OSSU app different/broken?
+(#why-is-the-Firebase-OSSU-app-different-broken)

+The OSSU curriculum and ecosystem have been collaboratively built by many individuals.
+The Firebase app was one such contribution.
+When it was written, it was with the intention of helping future OSSU students.

+Unfortunately, the app has not been updated in many years.
+It does not reflect updates to the curriculum, it contains links to courses that no longer exist, and it has known bugs that prevent students from loggining in.

+It is our hope that the creators of the Firebase app can bring the app up to date.
+Until that time, the firebase app should be considered a deprecated product that is no longer supported.